Foot Lengths of Women Assume that foot lengths of adult females a... | Channels for Pearson+

 Normal Distribution

-Normal distribution is a probability distribution that is symmetric about the mean, showing that data near the mean are more frequent in occurrence than data far from the mean.
-It is characterized by its bell-shaped curve, defined by its mean and standard deviation.
-In this context, foot lengths of women are assumed to follow a normal distribution, which allows for the application of statistical methods to analyze the data.
+Normal distribution is a probability distribution that is symmetric about the mean, indicating that data near the mean are more frequent in occurrence than data far from the mean.
+In this context, the foot lengths of adult females follow a normal distribution characterized by a specific mean and standard deviation, which allows for the calculation of probabilities related to the data.

 Recommended video: